numbas/editor-docs/source/exam/reference.rst

         The number of questions to show to the student.

     Pass threshold
+        Define a pass/fail threshold for the student's total score, as a percentage of the available marks.
-        The percentage score the student must obtain over all questions to pass the exam.
+        The pass/fail message will be displayed when the student ends the exam.
-        If this is set to 0, then the student will not be shown a pass/fail message.
+        If this is set to zero, then no message is displayed.

 The tabs on the right hand side offer different ways of finding questions to add to the exam.